mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 In this new system blocks of data are called _chunks_.
 Chunks are split up into _slices_.
 This name change keeps the chunk system terminology (chunks/slices) distinct from packet fragmentation and reassembly (packets/fragments).

 The basic idea is that slices are sent over the network repeatedly until they all get through.
-Since we are implementing this over UDP with packet loss, out of order packet delivery and duplicate packets, simple in concept becomes a little more complicated in implementation.
-We have to build in our own basic reliability system so the sender knows which slices have been received.
+Since we are implementing this over UDP, simple in concept becomes a little more complicated in implementation because have to build in our own basic reliability system so the sender knows which slices have been received.

 This reliability gets quite tricky if we have a bunch of different chunks in flight, so we're going to make a simplifying assumption up front: we're only going to send one chunk over the network at a time.
 This doesn't mean the sender can't have a local send queue for chunks, just that in terms of network traffic there's only ever one chunk _in flight_ at any time.